 Devon Cantwell's time in the classroom inspired her to go back and work on earning her doctorate at University of Utah.

 Director of Curriculum & Instruction, K-12 Mathematics

 University Prep Schools

 Region: Detroit, '11

 Teach For America Detroit alum Djeneba Cherif is responsible for developing the instructional vision, priorities, and performance metrics for K-12 mathematics at one of the first and largest charter networks in Detroit.
 In 2021 she was named Corp!
 Magazine’s overall winner of the Most Valuable Millennial award.

 Booker T. Washington High School

-Metro Atlanta, '09
+Region: Metro Atlanta, '09